AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 - Governance/upgrade contract(s)
     - Relies on the governance/upgrade scheme being more explicitly defined
 - Explorer getting rid of the specific 1:M relationship between L1 and L2
+- Forced transaction inclusion
+    - While we don't have an exact scheme, an outline was made in [hackmd](https://hackmd.io/@aztec-network/S1lRcMkvn?type=view) and [forum](https://forum.aztec.network/t/forcing-transactions/606)